-DRAINAGE/SEWER/VENT SYSTEM
+DRAINAGE/SEWER

-Your travel trailer is equipped with a Drainage/ Sewer/Vent system which functions much like the one in your home.
-It includes drain lines from the kitchen sinks, lavatory and tub/shower to the gray water holding tank; a marine type toilet which empties directly into a separate waste holding tank; and vents.
-The latter carry odors (caused by drain water and waste) out through the roof vents, while equalizing air pressure to maintain a water barrier against odors in the "P" traps, and ensures smooth flow and escape for your drainage system.
+Your travel trailer will have a Drainage/Sewer system which functions much the same as the one in your home.
+It includes drain lines from the kitchen sinks, lavatory, and tub/shower to the gray water holding tank and a marine toilet which empties directly into a separate waste holding tank.
+The drainage system also includes vents which carry odors (caused by drain water and waste) out through the roof, while equalizing air pressure.
+The latter is necessary to maintain a water barrier against odors in the "P" traps and to ensure smooth flow and escape for your drainage system.